improv-wifi/website/src/serial.md

 The Improv client asks for the current state and sends the Wi-Fi credentials.

+All strings are assumed to be UTF-8 encoded.

 ## Packet format

 All packets are sent in the following format: